rudradesai200/CTFs/README.md

 - <a href="https://nmap.org/"></a> : An open source utility for network discovery and security auditing.

 #### Binary Exploitation Tool chest
-- peda : python assitant for GDB
+- <a href="https://github.com/pwndbg/pwndbg">pwndgb</a> : A python assisted gdb extension for easier binary debugging.
 - <a href="https://github.com/Gallopsled/pwntools">pwntools</a> : A big tool suite covering almost every ascpect of binary exploitation.
 - <a href="https://github.com/hellman/libformatstr">libformatstr</a> : Python library for easier format string attacks
 - <a href="https://github.com/JonathanSalwan/ROPgadget">ROPgadget</a> : Tool to get all the ROP gadgets within an executable